lisatitshall/UK-seafood/README.md

   - Checked that CG values (species names) were unique.
   - Merged CG values with FishTypes table to see which ones matched.
 Changed the names of non-matching ones when absolutely sure they were referring to the same thing.
   - Grouped the data to retrieve the yearly consumption data instead of monthly.
 Did some spot checks to ensure the totals matched the original dataset.
   - Added the new connection between EUConsumption and FishTypes table in the Model view.
+- Transformation of World Bank data (due to size, required EU countries were chosen before importing into Power BI):
+  - Use first row as headers.
+  - Removed country code, indicator name, indicator code and years between 1960 and 2008.
+  - Unpivoted by year to get a longer table instead of a wide one.
+  - Pivoted by country name to get one row for each year and a column for each country.
+  - Merged the EU populations into the existing UKPopulation table and renamed the table Populations.

 ### Data Notes
 - Fisheries means fishing from the natural environment and aquaculture is harvesting/farming fish.